AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/download-send.md

 If you request more than one download at a time, you will receive a notification that each additional download will be queued until the prior download completes.

 ![](assets/toast.png)

+## Download sensitive data {#sensitive}

+If the Enforce Download data governance policy is turned on, any download (such as emailing or sharing pdfs) of Workspace projects will hash the data fields labeled as sensitive.
+You can still do analysis on these fields in Workspace, but if you try to email or otherwise share a project, the blocked fields will appear as hashed items in the .pdf file.

 ## FAQ {#faq}